-19 If that sounds like a specialised question, note that it clashes with our understanding of the organisation of the visual field
+32 If that sounds like a specialised aside, note that it clashes with our understanding of the organisation of the visual field.

-20 Note that Toet & Levi (1992) used flankers on either side of the target whereas Bouma's (1970) pilot data was based on using only one flanker.
+33 Note that Toet & Levi (1992) used flankers on either side of the target whereas Bouma's (1970) pilot data was based on using only one flanker.
+Note further that the asymmetry implies that those elongated fields are asymmetric along the radius,